Modernization

 Key takeaways

-1. Embedded finance is now strategic, not optional.
-With 84% of treasurers using real-time payments and 60% prioritizing ERP integration, embedded capabilities have become table stakes for serving corporate customers.
+• Embedded finance is now strategic, not optional: With 84% of treasurers using real-time payments and 60% prioritizing ERP integration, embedded capabilities are table stakes.

-2. APIs alone aren't the answer.
-Banks risk turning customers into unwilling system integrators if they simply publish API catalogs.
-The solution is orchestration layers that unify experiences.
+• APIs alone aren't the answer: Banks risk turning customers into unwilling system integrators without proper orchestration layers.

-4. Work happens in workflows, not channels.
-Commercial customers want banking embedded in their ERP systems, payment workflows, and operational processes, not in separate banking portals.
+• Work happens in workflows, not channels: Commercial customers want banking embedded in ERP systems and operational processes, not separate portals.

-6. Multiple strategic paths work.
-Partner, acquire, or create strategies can all succeed depending on the bank's vertical focus, market expansion goals, and internal capabilities.
+• Multiple strategic paths work: Partner, acquire, or create strategies can all succeed depending on vertical focus and internal capabilities.

-7. Commercial banking is where complexity creates opportunity.
-B2B transactions involve more sophisticated workflows than consumer banking, creating space for embedded finance solutions that deliver genuine competitive advantage.
+• Commercial complexity creates opportunity: B2B transactions involve sophisticated workflows that create space for genuine competitive advantage.

 About the author